 It is commonly said that it is more difficult for a student to get high grades in Philosophy than in RS.
 Recent studies on the data confirm this.
 Two things in particular are worth noting to put this information in context:

 - There is a conversion from the marks awarded to the grade awarded.
 While the AQA is in charge of the marking process, it is Ofqual who set the grade boundaries for A and E grades.
-With the new specification, it is possible that the grade boundaries will be reconsidered to bring Philosophy grades more into line with RS.
+They have expressed unwillingness to change current grade boundaries for philosophy.

 ALP support and resources

-ALP has offered support and resources to teachers of A level Philosophy since 2003, and will continue to do so for the new specification in 2017.
+ALP has offered support and resources to teachers of A level Philosophy since 2003.

-We hope that the information provided here is useful in thinking about how to approach teaching A level Philosophy for the first time, or indeed, whether to do so next year.
+We hope that the information provided here is useful in thinking about how to approach teaching A level Philosophy for the first time.
 If you have any queries that we have not addressed, please do get in touch and we will try to answer them as best we can.